redpenguinyt/RPICDB/README.md

 ### Features:

-* Mod commands - warn, mute, clear and setprefix
+* Mod commands - warn, mute, clear, block, nuke and
 * Leveling system
 * Fun commands!
 Memes, choose, rickrolls!
 * Utility commands!
 Get information about users and your server, and more!